heggy231/team-5-searching/README.md

 **Binary Search (Interval Search):**
 - Designed for searching in sorted data-structures.
 - Much more efficient than Linear Search
-  - Repeatedly target the center of the search structure and divide the search space in half.
+  - Repeatedly target the center of the search structure.
+  - Divides the search space in half.

 ## Team 5:
 Team Members:  Isaac, Tristan, Heggy, Paris